-1. Online at www.JPay.com

-•How it Works: Offenders create a free account associated with their OPUS number, then make a payment with a credit or debit card.

-2. Phone 800-574-5729

-•How it Works: Offenders call JPay's toll-free number to make a payment with a credit or debit card through a live agent or JPay's interactive voice response system.

-3. JPay Mobile App

-•How it Works: Offenders download the app from the Apple App Store (for iPhones and iPads) or Google Play (for Android phones and tablets).
-They then create an account and make a payment with a credit or debit card.

-4. Walk-up Cash/MoneyGram
+- 1. Online at www.ConnectNetwork.com - How it Works: Probationers create a free account associated with their OPUS number, then make a payment with a credit or debit card. - 2.
+Phone 800-483-8314 - How it Works: Probationers call Viapath toll-free number to make a payment with a credit or debit card through a live agent or through Viapath interactive voice response system. - 3.
+ConnectNetwork Mobile App - How it Works: Download the app from the Apple App Store (for iPhones and iPads) or Google Play (for Android phones and tablets).
+Create an account and make a payment with a credit or debit card. - 4.
+Walk-up Cash/MoneyGram - How it Works: To make a cash deposit, visit any Western Union - Location.
+Payment Code for ICC: NCDAC INTERSTATE - 5.
+Money Orders: (processing delay 7 to 10 days) - How it Works: Money orders must be made payable to TouchPay and sent with a deposit slip to TouchPay Holdings, LLC 10005 Technology Blvd West, Suite 130 Dallas, TX 75220

-•How it Works: Offenders visit any MoneyGram agent location (Wal Mart or CVS) and fill out a blue express payment form and use Interstate Transfer Code 1263.

-5. Money Orders

-•How it Works: Offenders send a money order to JPay's money order lockbox (PO Box 170360, Hialeah, FL 33017).
-The money order is processed within 2 -3 days.
+\(Preferred quick method of payment - online or by phone).